mattupstate/mattupstate.github.io/_posts/2013-02-13-tailing-celery-task-output-to-browser-using-gevent-socketio-and-redis-pub-sub.markdown

 });
 {% endhighlight %}

 In the previous snippet a connection object is configured with a connection to the `tail` namespace.
-This is follwed by sending a `subscribe` message to the server.
+This is followed by sending a `subscribe` message to the server.
 This notifies the server that this particular client should receive messages from the `tail` namespace.
 Namespaces are a feature of Socket.IO that allow a developer to group messages.
 More on this later.
 Lastly, the client defines a handler function to receive `tail-message` messages.
 These messages are then appended as text to a DOM element.

 ---